robjordan/robjordan.github.io/_posts/2020-09-30-behringer.md

 ### Behringer

 Maybe I'm a glutton for punishment, but the thought of these nine speakers, priced well under half RRP, but trapped in an Amazon warehouse, is driving me a little bit nuts.
-In desperation I Tweet a DM to *@behringer*. "...
+In desperation I tweet a DM to *@behringer*. "...
 I think Amazon will find it really hard to sell the nine items they say are in stock.
 Maybe you can help???"

 I experience a little flicker of excitement as a reply comes back: *"Hi Rob, hmm, this seems to be a really tricky problem.
 I will try to pass this along internally..."*